ramirez7/configurator-applicative/README.md

 Never waste time wondering what a config should look like again!

+The approach taken is pretty shameless inspired by `optparse-applicative`, but the problem being solved is very similar as well.

 ### Example
 The `examples` binary has an example parser: